Information Security Policy

 - it requires protection under NSW or Commonwealth legislation.

-Documents carrying a DLM should be limited to those who need to use or access them to perform their duties.
+Documents marked Sensitive must be secured and handled appropriately.
+Access should be limited to those who need to use them to perform their duties.
 Staff must not prepare, read or discuss sensitive information in public where it may be observed by those without authorisation.
+Such information must not be left unattended on desks or other places where it may be observed by those without authorisation.
+When not in use, it must be stored securely.

-Information security training and awareness compliance training is provided during staff induction, and annually on a Library-wide basis.
-Staff are required to attend and/or participate in training as initiatives are made available to them.
+Information security training and awareness compliance training is provided during staff induction and on an ongoing basis.
+Staff are required to attend and participate in training as initiatives are made available to them.

 Examples of weaknesses, incidents and events include: